Confronting criticism

 …..“Look at that volcano, Avignon!
 Have you ever seen such a magnificent eruption in your entire life?
 Look at all that smoke.
 Look at all that belching fire.
 Look at the village burning!
 Isn’t it breathtaking!”

 As a reader, I don’t want to be informed via dialogue about an important visual.
-If you’re writing about any sort of dramatic incident or event—a passionate kiss, a sinking ship, an erupting volcano?—realize that readers want to live those moments, as close to the action as possible.
+If you’re writing about any sort of dramatic incident or event—a passionate kiss, a sinking ship, an erupting volcano—realize that readers want to live those moments, as close to the action as possible.
 We want to experience the earth trembling, the heat of the spouting lava, the yearning or the terror or the joy.
-I want Avignon, and the reader, to be right up there on the side of the mountain, smelling the sulfur fumes and watching the lava flowing dangerously near.
+I want Avignon, and the reader, to be right up there on the side of the mountain, smelling the sulfur fumes and feeling the heat.
 So show me the volcano, don’t simply tell me second hand.
 Show me the battle.
 Or the love.
 Or the brain-sucking zombies.
 As a reader, I want to feel, smell, taste and observe every crucial detail for myself.

 Sure, sometimes dialogue can be necessary to prime a potential plot, and that’s okay.
 Consider (early in Act I, perhaps) this sort of spoken set-up: